ScienceStacks/SciSheets/README.md

 7. bash setup.sh

+8. Make sure that ~/SciSheets/bin is in your PATH

 Note that you will also need to install pandas if you want to make use of its python packages.